enjoyneering/RotaryEncoder/README.md

 # RotaryEncoder
-This is small and fast Arduino library for Rotary Encoder with/without interrupts.
+This is small and fast Arduino library for Rotary Encoder with interrupts.